 Healthy Minds Study launches

-The Healthy Minds Study (HMS) launches.
-HMS, based in the School of Public Health with significant involvement from ISR and the U-M Depression Center, has been fielded at over 100 college and university campuses across the U.S., with over 100,000 survey respondents.
+The Healthy Minds Study (HMS), an annual survey examining mental health service utilization and related issues among undergraduate and graduate students, launches.
+HMS, based in the School of Public Health with significant involvement from the Institute for Social Research and the U-M Depression Center, has been fielded at more than 125 college and university campuses across the U.S. and internationally, with over 150,000 survey respondents.

 V-BID principles incorporated into ACA